 How much does it cost to stay at a Club Med?

-Mumsnet forum users frequently note that Club Med holidays are pricey - always adding that they’re well worth the price, but given that everything is included, the total can seem expensive.
+Mumsnet forum users frequently highlight that Club Med holidays are pricey - always adding that they’re well worth the price, but given that everything is included, the total price can seem expensive.

 To save money, Club Med offers a 5% discount to those who book six months or more in advance.
-If you want a real bargain, they also have late all-inclusive holidays, which offer a 20% saving.
+If you want more of a bargain, they also offer last-minute all-inclusive holidays with discounts of around 20%.

 How we chose our recommendations

-In our quest to find the best Club Med resorts for families, we scoured the Mumsnet forums for Mumsnetter approved resorts, that our readers have given their seal of approval - because there’s nobody we trust more than our users.
+In our quest to find the best Club Med resorts for families, we scoured the Mumsnet forums for Mumsnetter-approved resorts that our users have visited and have given their seal of approval - because there’s nothing better than a first-hand report.

-We also kept a close eye on TripAdvisor reviews, to make sure the ones our Mumsnetters recommended were also big hits across the board.
+We also kept a close eye on TripAdvisor reviews to make sure the resorts our Mumsnetters recommended were also big hits across the board.

 Why you should trust us